bracerino/atat-sqs-gui/README.md

 (Optional) Install Git:
       **sudo apt update**
       **sudo apt install git**

+1) Download updates and prerequisities:
+   **sudo apt update**
+   **sudo apt install -y python3-venv**
-1) Download the XRDlicious code from GitHub (or download it manually without Git on the following link by clicking on 'Code' and 'Download ZIP', then extract the ZIP.
+   Download the SimplySQS code from GitHub (or download it manually without Git on the following link by clicking on 'Code' and 'Download ZIP', then extract the ZIP.
 With Git, it is automatically extracted):
       **git clone https://github.com/bracerino/atat-sqs-gui.git**

-2) Navigate to the downloaded project folder:
+3) Navigate to the downloaded project folder:
       **cd atat-sqs-gui/**

-3) Create a Python virtual environment to prevent possible conflicts between packages:
+4) Create a Python virtual environment to prevent possible conflicts between packages:
       **python3 -m venv atat-sqs_env**

-4) Activate the Python virtual environment (before activating, make sure you are inside the xrdlicious folder):
+5) Activate the Python virtual environment (before activating, make sure you are inside the xrdlicious folder):
       **source atat-sqs_env/bin/activate**

-5) Install all the necessary Python packages:
+6) Install all the necessary Python packages:
       **pip install -r requirements.txt**

-6) Run the ATAT SQS GUI app (always before running it, make sure to activate its Python virtual environment (Step 4):
+7) Run the ATAT SQS GUI app (always before running it, make sure to activate its Python virtual environment (Step 4):
       **streamlit run app.py**

 ### Tested Python packages